 You do that by lowering the pressure in your eye, even if it seems normal.
 Generally, the more damage you have, the lower you want the pressure.

 - Prostaglandins: They help your eye fluid drain better.
 They’re usually the first choice.

 - Beta-blockers: They make your eyes produce less fluid.

 If drops alone don’t do the job, you might also take a pill.
 Usually, it’s a drug called a carbonic anhydrase inhibitor.

 Laser therapy.
 If drugs don’t work, your doctor can use a laser to open up clogs and help your eyes drain better.
-She can do this in her office.
+They can do this in their office.

 Surgery.
 If laser therapy doesn’t help, you might move onto different types of surgery, such as: